kraenhansen/runtime-lockdown-talk/slides.md

 ---

-# What's a runtime?
+# What is a runtime?

-- Runtime
-- Platform
-- Environment
+Sometimes called "platform" or "environment".

+Entails a JavaScript engine, such as
+- V8 *(used by Chrome, Node.js, Electron, ...)*
+- JavaScript Core *(used by Safari, WebKit browsers and some React Native apps)*
+- Hermes *(used by most React Native apps)*
+- SpiderMonkey *(used by Firefox)*
+- Chakra *(used by Internet Explorer)*
-- JS engine
+- ...

 ---